camilamaia/camilamaia.com/index.md

 - [EuroPython 2020](https://ep2020.europython.eu)
 - [Python Brasil 2020](https://2020.pythonbrasil.org.br)

-For the last couple of years, I've been focusing more and more on open source.
+For the last couple of years, I've been focusing increasingly on open source.
 Open source is where I could find the perfect fit between people connection and coding in my day-to-day.
 As a result of this effort, my GitHub profile was the first one to be accepted for the [GitHub Sponsors program](https://github.com/sponsors) in Brazil, which made me incredibly happy.